The Employment Law Review: Denmark

-The rules governing the processing of personal data are set forth in the GDPR and the supplementary Danish statue, the Data Protection Act (DPA), both of which were adopted in May 2018.
+The rules governing the processing of personal data are set forth in the Regulation (EU) 2016/679 (the General Data Protection Regulation (GDPR)) and the supplementary Danish statute, the Data Protection Act (DPA), both of which were adopted in May 2018.

-There is no general obligation for companies operating in Denmark to register with the Danish authorities in relation to their processing of personal data regarding employees, applicants and others (the data subjects).
+There is no general obligation for companies operating in Denmark to register with the Danish authorities in relation to their processing of personal data regarding employees, applicants and others (data subjects).

-Certain fundamental requirements applicable to all processing of personal data are provided in the GDPR and in the DPA.
-In particular, the GDPR requires that the processing of personal data is conducted for an explicit and legitimate purpose and only to the extent required by that purpose.
+Certain fundamental requirements applicable to all processing of personal data are provided in the GDPR and the DPA.
+In particular, the GDPR requires that the processing of personal data is conducted for an explicit and legitimate purpose and only to the extent required for that purpose.

-Another fundamental employer requirement is to provide certain information to data subjects in connection with the employer's collection of personal data regarding data subjects (whether from the employee in question or a third party).
+Another fundamental employer requirement is to provide certain information to data subjects in connection with the employer's collection of personal data regarding data subjects.
 The mandatory information is set forth in the GDPR (Articles 13 and 14) and includes (1) the identity of the data controller, (2) the purpose of the data processing, (3) the types of personal data collected and processed, and (4) any further information that is necessary, having regard to the specific circumstances in which the personal data is collected, to enable the data subject to safeguard his or her interests (e.g., retention periods, the recipients, if any, and information regarding any transfers outside the EEA, including which appropriate safeguards have been provided).